Sustainable Living & Farming Jobs

 At the forefront of the biodynamic agricultural movement, Camphill provides a dynamic and nurturing environment for those interested in sustainable farming and gardening.
 Build community with people of all ages and abilities while working in harmony with the land and animals.

-Camphill Is Actively Welcoming Volunteers!
+Camphill Is Actively Welcoming Live-In Volunteers!

 More to explore!Apply for one of the 125 volunteer spots with start dates throughout the year and share your gifts in one of Camphill's 15 sustainable communities.
 Learn more about the volunteer experience and explore current positions here.